dotnet/designs/accepted/2020/feature-switch.md

 ### Generate the right input for the linker in SDK

-All names/values from `RuntimeHostConfigurationOptions` will be passed to the ILLink task, which will apply any feature substitutions defined in [`substitutions.xml`](https://github.com/mono/linker/blob/master/src/linker/README.md#using-custom-substitutions).
+All names/values from `RuntimeHostConfigurationOptions` will be passed to the ILLink task, which will apply any feature substitutions defined in [`ILLink.Substitutions.xml`](https://github.com/mono/linker/blob/master/src/linker/README.md#using-custom-substitutions).
 The substitutions file format will be extended to condition the substitutions based on the feature name/value.
-Any `RuntimeHostConfigurationOptions` which do not have feature implementations in `substitutions.xml` will not result in any modifications to the IL.
+Any `RuntimeHostConfigurationOptions` which do not have feature implementations in `ILLink.Substitutions.xml` will not result in any modifications to the IL.

 Example of a feature implementation: